BIFILES REVIEWS GUIDE

 These are baseline features, not guarantees of a supportive experience.

 Being bi-friendly on paper does not automatically translate into feeling seen, respected, or safe in daily interactions.
+A platform can include bisexual labels while still leaving users to deal with stereotypes, fetishization, poor moderation, or mismatched expectations.

 Inclusivity goes further than labels.
 An inclusive dating platform actively supports bisexual users through: